SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * There will be one X axis leg consisting one upper and lower leg
 * There will be one Y axis leg consisting one upper and lower leg
-* There will be two Z axis legs consisting one upper and lower leg, each.
+* There will be two Z axis legs consisting one upper and lower leg, each

 [Lapse](https://lapse.hackclub.com/timelapse/vCOvL9YC8t7R)